DogeWang/FAAQP/README.md

 python3 utils/histogram_control.py
 ```

-Compute ground truth by using PostgreSQL
+Compute ground truth by using PostgreSQL.
+To get the ground truth, you should store the flights_origin.csv in PostgreSQL.
+Then
 ```
 python3 maqp.py --aqp_ground_truth
     --dataset flights_origin